DT-Newman/ImageJ-Video-Exporter/README.md

 ## PLUGINS > DN_TOOLS > Video Export

-I wrote this plugin out of frustration with the fact that a lot of video export plugins for imagej, export videos using codecs which are often impractical (RAW - large files) or likely to cause compatibility issues.
-This is despite the fact that the underlying library used often implements more convenient choices such as H.264.
+I wrote this plugin to allow me to export videos from ImageJ with H264 encoding via humble-video.

-This aim of this plugin is to expose as many of the options provided by the underlying video library to the user as possible.
+This plugin aims to expose as many of the options provided by the underlying video library to the user as possible.
 Caution : While the user should be prevented from making option combinations which will result in errors in video exportation, they are however still quite likely.

 There is a simple export option, which provides a smaller sub-set of options.